jgstew/jgstew.github.io/_posts/2018-10-29-Debug-Dashboard-In-BigFix-Console.md

+### Objective: Learn how to Edit and Debug a BigFix Console Dashboard

 1. Create Empty Temp Folder
     * Example: `_tmp_Dashboard`
     * **NOTE:** The console will copy all of the files in the folder!